humanmade/comment-popularity/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Comment Popularity adds the ability for logged in users to vote on comments.
+Comment Popularity adds the ability for visitors to vote on comments.

 == Description ==